EmelieMarkkanen/p5-garden-diary/TESTING.md

 - The form lets the users add an item and it's quantity.
 - The quantity of an item cannot go below 1.
 - An empty form can't be submitted, user is notified by a message if they try to submit an empty form field.
-- The form feature a add item and cancel button.
+- The form feature an add item and cancel button.
 - Submitting the form save the data to the API and update the list.
 - Clicking the cancel button empty the form fields.